wliWanru/wliWanru/README.md

 I'm Wanru!

-* I'm a third-year PhD student in **BLAB (lab head: Dr. Pinglei Bao)** at Peking University.
+* I'm a fourth-year PhD student in **BLAB (lab head: Dr. Pinglei Bao)** at Peking University.
 Our lab focus on high-level vision cognition in human and non-human primate!
 * I earned my bachlor's degree in Psychology in East China Normal University.
 I was a member of **[MElab (Memory and Emotion Lab; lab head: Dr. Yixuan Ku)](https://sysumelab.com/)** investigating the influence of acute stress on visual working memory back then.
-* I'm working on the neural mechanism of visual working memory of high-level visual stimuli.
+* I'm working on the neural mechanism of scene perception and visual working memory of high-level visual stimuli.
-* I use M/EEG and fMRI to study human vision.
+* I use fMRI and M/EEG to study human vision.
 I also had experience with tDCS and physiological signal recording in my stress project.
-* I'm a co-author of [the first Chinese Python EEG data analysis handbook](https://github.com/ZitongLu1996/Python-EEG-Handbook)
+* I'm a co-author of [the first Chinese Python EEG data analysis handbook](https://github.com/ZitongLu1996/Python-EEG-Handbook) and [An easy-to-follow handbook for electroencephalogram data analysis with Python](https://onlinelibrary.wiley.com/doi/full/10.1002/brx2.64)
-* 📫 wanruli@stu.pku.edu.cn and I'm looking forward to discussing anything about cognitive neuroscience, Python/MATLAB/R coding and my project!
+* 📫 wanruli@stu.pku.edu.cn and I'm looking forward to discussing anything about cognitive neuroscience, Python/MATLAB/R coding, any kinds of neuroscience techniques and all of my projects!

 <!--